 What Happens if a Dog Bites Someone on Your Property?

-"Since I am a dog, beware my fangs."
-Perhaps you’ve read that line from Shakespeare's The Merchant of Venice (Act III).
-What was written back in the times of great lords and ladies still holds true today.
-It's this simple: Dogs can and will bite.
-But what happens if a dog bites someone on your property?
+What happens if a dog bites someone on your property?
 Whether invited guest, trespasser, or salesperson, you may be held liable in certain circumstances.
-An even bigger question is who pays the expenses related to a dog bite lawsuit?
+It is also important to consider who would be liable for paying expenses related to a dog bite lawsuit.

-Below you'll learn about the different scenarios in a dog bite lawsuit involving an incident on your property, as well as a brief primer on whether your homeowner's or renter's insurance will cover the alleged damages.
+Below you'll learn about the different scenarios in a dog bite lawsuit involving an incident on your property; this article also contains a brief primer on whether your homeowner's or renter's insurance will cover the alleged damages.
 Keep in mind, this is a general overview and each state has its own, unique dog bite laws and statutes.
 Be sure to check the laws in your state or contact a local attorney to learn more.

 Premises Liability: What Standard of Care Do You Owe?

 The first thing we should look at in a dog bite case on your property is premises liability.
 When a person enters your property they have a reasonable expectation they will not be injured.
 This is known as the "standard of care."
 A homeowner owes a certain standard of care to anyone on their property.
 This means the owner or occupier of the property, such as a renter, must maintain a reasonably safe environment for all persons entering the premises.
 This includes keeping potentially dangerous animals away from guests or being sure to put up warning signs about the animal's propensities.